grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/04 Large-scale k6 testing.md

 </div>

 Note: you should decide what level of errors is acceptable.
-At large scale some errors are always present.
+At large scale, some errors are always present.
 If you make 50M requests with 100 failures, this is generally a good result (0.00002% errors).

 # Benchmarking k6 on AWS hardware